PaddlePaddle/PaddleScience/README.md

 # Introduction
-PaddleScience extends the PaddlePaddle framework with new functionalities and reusable software components for developing novel scientific computing applications.
+PaddleScience extends the PaddlePaddle framework with reusable software components for developing novel scientific computing applications.
 Such new applications include Physics-informed Machine Learning, neural network based PDE solvers, machine learning for CFD, and so on.
 PaddleScience is currently under active development.